coolsnady/hcwallet/rpc/documentation/api.md

 - `string network_address`: The host/IP and optional port of the RPC server to connect to.
 IP addresses may be IPv4 or IPv6.
-If the port is missing, a default port is chosen corresponding to the default hxd RPC port of the active coolsnady network.
+If the port is missing, a default port is chosen corresponding to the default dcrd RPC port of the active Decred network.

 - `string username`: The RPC username required to authenticate to the RPC server.